- - - - - - - - - - - -

 Sometimes collections just happen to you.
 Though I didn’t set out to collect vintage electronics parts, with all of my fooling around with radios it just sort of happened.
 I thought readers unfamiliar with these technologies might find it interesting to see just exactly what tubes and transistors actually look like and to see them side by side.

 Upper left are two DeForest Audion tubes, the DV5 c.1920 and the model 427 c.1930.
 Next to them the smaller “peanut” tubes typical of what would be in the Fleetwood radio at top.
 Next is packaging for Tung-Sol and Raytheon transistors.
 The two blue gizmos are indeed Raytheon transistors.
 Other transistors by Sylvania, Philco, and RCA are shown in their packages.
-The small flat tube in the middle is called a “subminiature tube” and was designed by Raytheon for the military in World War II.
-Five such tubes are inside the first true pocket radio ever, shown above, the leather-clad 1947 Belmont Boulevard model 5P113.

 The Tiny Tooner pocket radio (c.1950, Acousticraft, Chicago, USA) measures just 4-1/4 inches long and has two subminiature tubes.
 Jacks on the side are for phones and antenna.
-Like the Belmont Boulevard, the Tiny Tooner could be heard with earphones only; there is no speaker.
+Like the Belmont Boulevard, the Tiny Tooner could be heard with earphones only; there is no built-in speaker.